-It was ten years ago in October of 2025 that Bernie Steckler led the a group of about 12 meeting to steer the once adult ed class, if the class wanted to - to become active in facilitating cultural exchange, led significantly by Native neighbors on whose ancestral lands many more non-native
+It was ten years ago in October of 2025 that Bernie Steckler led the a group of about 12 UUs who met to steer the once adult ed class, if the class wanted to - to become active in facilitating cultural exchange, led significantly by Native neighbors on whose ancestral lands many more non-native people reside.

 Now we’re getting ready to support the 2026 Paddle to Nisqually around which there will be several Nisqually area meetings; consider weaving several dozen small cedar baskets.
 Other gatherings feature native led presentations , auxiliary meetings and visits to Tribal sites aimed at addressing the historic marginalization and ongoing inequities faced by our Coast Salish neighbors.
 Learning Right Relations has become an action group that meets monthly and is involved year-round in activities that support the following vision and statement of purpose.